Living with pancreatic cancer

 Talk to your doctor or specialist nurse to find out who can help.
 You might be able to get some benefits for yourself and the person caring for you.
 You might also be able to get grants for heating costs, holidays and other household expenses related to your illness.

 Getting help early with these things can mean that they don’t become a big issue later.
 It may be helpful to see a social worker.
-Many hospital cancer departments have a social worker available for patients.
+Many hospitals have a social worker available for people with cancer.

 Support at home for you and your family

-You might need care and support at home due to cancer or its treatment.
+You might need care and support at home due to pancreatic cancer or its treatment.
 There is practical and emotional support available to you.

 Your GP manages your healthcare when you are at home.
-They can help with any medical problems that come up.
+Your specialist doctor will update your GP about your cancer care.
+Your GP can help with any medical problems that come up.
 They can also make referrals to a community service for you.
-The availability of the different community services may vary, depending on where you live.
+The availability of the different community services may vary depending on where you live.

 These nurses work in different places in your local area and may visit you in your home.
 They can: